input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

 strategy](https://github.com/mlabs-haskell/trustless-sidechain/blob/master/docs/SIPs/01-UpdateStrategy.md)
 to avoid this issue.

+_Drawbacks._
+Some drawbacks of this method include: it may increase fees since transactions will need to include this minting policy in the transaction, and the fees may be higher than just directly coding the logic to verify a committee certificate inside a Plutus script.
+For the former drawback, one can store a [reference script](https://cips.cardano.org/cips/cip33/) of the committee certificate verification minting policy and reference it in every transaction it is used.
+Indeed, one may consider putting the reference script in the UTxO identified by the `CommitteeHashPolicy` since this UTxO will always be present in a transaction for which the committee certificate verification minting policy mints.
+As for the latter drawback, it is the hope that this will be negligible and the gains of modularity will outweigh this.

 ## Changes
 As mentioned in the [background](#background), there are currently three Plutus scripts which verify a committee certificate.